Our Senior Leadership Team

 DIRECTORS

-Calissa Brooks is the Director of Risk Management and Quality Assurance.
-Calissa began her career with Hermitage Hall in 2016 as the Utilization Review Coordinator.
+Calissa Brooks is the Director of Operations.
+Calissa began her career with Hermitage Hall in 2016 with over 10 years of experience in Memphis and Shelby County working with at risk youth and adults in a variety of settings from adjudicated youth/sex offenders, adult pretrial service, federal probation and child abuse investigations.
+Calissa has a wealth of expertise in experienced-based training, youth development, counseling, and training/development.
 Calissa is a caring professional who displays a strong commitment to the success of children and families.
-Over the last 17 years she has an extensive history of working in the mental health field including severing as the Director of Clinical excellence at Camelot Care Center, worked with the Tennessee Department of Children Service investigations unit and conducted presentence investigations as a U.S. Probation Officer.
+She has spent her career committed to the service of others and advocating for those who are unaware of how to advocate for themselves.
 Calissa Brooks holds a Master of Science in Counseling from Freed-Hardeman University, Master of Science in Criminal Justice from UT – Chattanooga and a Bachelor of Science in Criminal Justice from UT-Chattanooga.

 Dr. Albert Z. Holloway, III, Director of Education